Skip to main content

 Tekstfilters

-Forbidden List allows all tags and attributes except for those listed.
+Banned allows all tags and attributes except those listed.

 'action', 'background', 'codebase', 'dynsrc', 'lowsrc', 'formaction'

-Allowed List allows only the tags listed in the Filter Tags and Filter Attributes fields.
+The allowed list allows only the tags and attributes listed in the Filter tags and Filter attributes fields.

-Even if you are using a WYSIWYG editor, the filtering settings may strip additional tags and attributes prior to saving information in the database.
+Even when using a WYSIWYG text editor, the filter settings may remove additional tags and attributes before the data is stored in the database.

 Make sure the super users and administrator group are set to No filter.
-This means that Joomla will not remove code from a the editor when you belong to this administrator group.
-For each user group, select the appropriate option from the list next to the group name, then click the Save button.
+This means that Joomla will not remove code from an editor when you belong to this administrator group.
+For each user group, select the appropriate option from the list next to the group name and then click the Save button.

 Code is removed from the JCE Editor